Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

     do_work2();
 }```

 Overlapping functions occur when multiple functions include the same basic block.
-We represent this sharing in our interprocedural CFG (Figure 3a), but hide it at the function layer by using block aliases.
+We represent this sharing in our interprocedural CFG, but hide it at the function layer by using block aliases.